F-zivanovic/Sass-projects/README.md

-## This repo contains fully respoosnive static web sites editing with Sass and flexbox layouts
+## This repo contains fully respoosnive static web sites with animations editing with Sass and flexbox layouts